nrwl/nx/docs/angular/api-angular/generators/scam.md

 Possible values: `css`, `scss`, `sass`, `less`, `none`

 The file extension or preprocessor to use for style files, or 'none' to skip generating the style file.

+### type

+Default: `Component`

+Type: `string`

+Adds a developer-defined type to the filename, in the format "name.type.ts".

 ### viewEncapsulation